 - Advertising for a flatmate.

 Unfortunately your mortgage payments aren’t the only thing you’ll need to take into account as a homeowner.
-You need to budget for house and contents insurance, mortgage repayment insurance, water, rubbish collection if you live rurally, and your rates.
+You need to budget for house and contents insurance, mortgage repayment insurance, water, rubbish collection, and your rates.

 What are Rates?

 When you buy a house you become a ratepayer.

 Rates are charges set by local councils to cover the cost of things like roading, footpaths, street lighting, water supply, sewerage and amenities such as parks and local swimming pools.
 For example, a house valued at $350,000 could have an annual rates bill of approximately $3500 (depending on where you live).
 It’s a good idea to ask the Real Estate agent what a property’s rates are before you make an offer or you can search for a property’s rates on the local council website.